coderespawn/dart-color-picker/README.md

 ![Color Picker](https://raw.github.com/coderespawn/dart-color-picker/master/doc/images/color_picker_large.png)

+Start by adding a dependency of the Color Picker [library](http://pub.dartlang.org/packages/color_picker) in pubspec.yaml

+	dependencies:
+	  color_picker: ">=1.0.0 <2.0.0"

+Import the library into your project

+	import 'package:color_picker/color_picker_lib.dart';

 Create the color picker by instantiating the `ColorPicker` object with the desired size

 		var colorPicker = new ColorPicker(256);